Qld's demands a 'tall order': NSW premier - Shepparton News

 Qld’s demands a ‘tall order’: NSW premierBy AAP Newswire

-The Queensland government's demand that NSW eliminate COVID-19 community transmissions before it considers reopening its border is unreasonable and "a pretty tall order", NSW Premier Gladys Berejiklian says.
+Queensland's demand that NSW eliminate COVID-19 community transmissions before it considers reopening its border is unreasonable and "a pretty tall order", Premier Gladys Berejiklian says.

-NSW confirmed 12 new cases on Thursday as clusters associated with a Sydney CBD gym and two schools in the city's west grow to 52 and 12 respectively.
+NSW confirmed 12 new cases on Thursday as clusters associated with a Sydney CBD gym and two schools in the city's west rose to 52 and 12 respectively.

 Three cases - a person in Parkes and two in southwest Sydney - have no known source.

-Ms Berejiklian on Thursday told reporters she spoke to Queensland counterpart Annastacia Palaszczuk on Wednesday in relation to the northern state's strict border measures.
+Ms Berejiklian says she spoke to Queensland counterpart Annastacia Palaszczuk on Wednesday over the northern state's strict border measures.

 The two leaders are at loggerheads over the border closure imposed by Queensland, which forces those coming from NSW without a valid exemption into 14 days of hotel quarantine at their own expense.

+The mother was told by northern NSW health officials she would have to go into quarantine under Queensland rules.

-Ms Berejiklian said her conversation with Ms Palaszczuk was "polite and constructive" but said she received no indication Queensland would ease its border restrictions.
+Ms Berejiklian said her conversation with Ms Palaszczuk was "polite and constructive" but she received no indication Queensland would ease its restrictions.

+Ms Palaszczuk this week said border rules wouldn't change for at least another month.

 "The guideline that's been set by the Queensland government in relation to when they reopen their border is a pretty tall order," Ms Berejiklian said.